How Caustica works

 ↑ ↓ ← →Nudge selected object (hold for acceleration)

-Delete / BackspaceDelete the selected object
+Delete / BackspaceDelete the selected object, or the selected ruler measurement

 1. Coordinate system